You will find on this page answers to the most common questions about the Extension of Stay process.

 Q. How do I find out the amount of financial support that I will need to show?

-A. When you submit the Advisor’s Recommendation Form for Extension of Stay, Karen will send you an e-mail telling you the amount of financial support you need to show.
+A. When you submit the E-Form, you will be sent an e-mail telling you the amount of financial support you need to show.

 Q. I had a new I-20 prepared six months ago.
 Can I use that financial documentation for extension?